 Krissy is a supervisor for the ESMT program.
+She is also a Relationship Development Intervention (RDI) consultant.
 She earned a Bachelors of Science, Major in Biology, from the University of Victoria in 2012.
 At a very young age she realized her passion for working with kids with special needs.
 She started volunteering in the summer of 2013 after hearing about the ESMT program from a family friend, and became a member of the staff in January 2014.
 Krissy is both a supervisor in the gym as well as the pool.
 She loves swimming and has been teaching swimming lessons since she was sixteen.

 John was accepted as our first ever co-op student and began his training in August of 2013.
 He is a third year at SFU completing his Bachelor of Science in Kinesiology in the Active Health and Rehabilitation stream.
 Although John has only been with us a short time, he has a great amount of experience from working at Zajac ranch and through volunteering at Royal Columbian Hospital.
 His favorite part of the position is meeting different children of various abilities and being a helping hand in their life.